r10o/chip8/README.md

 Chip8 is a simple CHIP-8 emulator written in C.

-This is currently a work in progress.
-Do not expect anything to work correctly at the moment.
+This is currently a WIP.
+Please check back later for updates.

 ## Installation & Requirements

 Requires SDL.

-To install on linux, run `sudo make install`.
+To build on linux run `make`.

 ## Usage